 Medical Related Housing

 1 – Traveling Healthcare Professionals.
 Occupational therapist, clinical workers, registered nurses, and residency doctors travel on three month assignments.
-Details about marketing to them are presented in Airbnb for Landlords 3.0
+Details about marketing to them are presented in Extended Stays for Landlords

 2 – Serve New Home Builder’s Clients.
 There’s a need to house people who’ve sold their homes before their new homes, which are under construction, are ready.